ECE493Group8/backend/README.md

 ### Setup

-Clone this repository and initialize a virtual environment in the root directory using the tool of your choice. (e.g. [virtualenv](https://virtualenv.pypa.io/en/latest/))
+Clone this repository and initialize a virtual environment in the root directory using the tool of your choice. (e.g. [virtualenv](https://virtualenv.pypa.io/en/latest/)). **Note that the virtual environment must use version python3.10 or greater.**

 ```bash
 git clone https://github.com/ECE493Group8/word2med-backend.git